data-edu/data-science-in-education/_book/07-wt-multilevel-models-2.md

 That is basically it, but there is potentially more to the story: in addition to the 1, variables which can be specified to have a different effect for each group can also be specified.
 These variables are referred to not as varying intercepts, but as varying slopes.
 We will not cover these in this walkthrough, but want you to be aware of them (we recommend the book  by West, Welch, and Galecki [2014] provide an excellent walkthrough on how to specify varying slopes using lmer).

 <!-- Preferable to add this as a footnote -->
-To say *just* a bit more, there is a connection between multi-level models and Bayesian methods (Gelman & Hill, 2005; McIlreath, 2015); one way to think about the "regularizing" going on is that estimates for each group (class) are made taking account of the data across all of the groups (classes).
+To say *just* a bit more, there is a connection between multi-level models and Bayesian methods (@gelman2006data); one way to think about the "regularizing" going on is that estimates for each group (class) are made taking account of the data across all of the groups (classes).
 The data for all of the classes can be interpreted as a *prior* for the group estimates.

 There is another part of the above code to mention.
 The `sjPlot::tab_model()` function comparably as it does for `lm()` models, providing output for the model, including some fit statistics as well as coefficients and their standard errors and estimates.
 There are two things to note about `lmer()` output: